 My sister did an awesome job writing out the seating chart using sharpie oil based paint pens on a mirror she had from home.
 I used a mirror of my mom's using the same paint pens for the welcome sign and we added some faux floral swag to both.

 We decorated the card and gift and signing tables with some printables purchased from Etsy and framed them in gold frames we had on hand or from the dollar store.
-I also made a photobook from Shutterfly that was used as the guestbook and printed photos of the bride and groom also from Shutterfly.
+I made a photobook from Shutterfly that was used as the guestbook and printed photos of the bride and groom also from Shutterfly.
 The 'Share the Love' sign included the hashtag for the week #raemaan.
 I also made a few other printables using Microsoft Word (so technical, right? :)

 This wedding was incredible and I thought the décor turned out so beautiful and fitting for winter and the venue.
-An added bonus is that it saved the bride and groom some $$ as well given that we used a lot of items from our homes rather than purchasing new, went with faux flowers rather than real (other than the bouquets) and purchased some of the extra items like picture frames and vases from thrift and dollar stores.
+An added bonus is that it saved the bride and groom some $$ given that we used a lot of items from our homes rather than purchasing new, went with faux flowers rather than real (other than the bouquets) and purchased some of the extra items like picture frames and vases from thrift and dollar stores.
 We also borrowed some things from friends and family.
-This is definitely the way to go and what I plan to do for my big day :)
+This is definitely the way to go and what I am planning to do for my big day :)

 Thank you to my family and friends for all of the amazing feedback and compliments on the décor.
 My sister and her new husband have wonderful taste, I just helped with making it a reality!
 My parent's were also incredible when it came to the planning, preparing, set up, take down, etc!!
-I cannot wait to see the professional photos and the wedding video!!